Daniel Apai: Work

+Stellar Contamination of Exoplanet Transmission Spectra

+In two papers published in 2018 and 2019, Apai, with his then-doctoral student Benjamin V. Rackham, and Mark Giampapa, provided the first systematic studies of the "transit light source effect" that leads to "stellar contamination" of exoplanet transmission spectra.
+These two terms were introduced in the studies to describe the impact of heterogeneous stellar photospheres on transit spectra of exoplanets.
+The papers correctly predicted that stellar contamination will be the limiting factor in the studies of small exoplanets with the James Webb Space Telescope.

 Nautilus Space Observatory

 In 2016, Apai assembled a group of optical scientists, astrophysicists, and aerospace engineers to address a key technological challenge to scaling up astronomical space telescopes, with the goal of proposing a novel space telescope to NASA to survey a thousand extrasolar planets for atmospheric signatures of life (biosignatures).
 This effort led to the successful development of a new optical technology, Multi-Order Diffractive Engineered Material (MODE) lenses, that combine refraction with diffraction to form high-quality images with an ultra-light optical element that can be cost-effectively fabricated.
 By replacing expensive and technologically challenging primary mirrors, the MODE technology has the potential to enable production of low-cost but large-aperture space telescopes.
-In an ‘’Astronomical Journal’’ paper published in 2019, Apai and his team described a large and relatively low-cost array of identical unit telescopes that combines light incoherently, providing a light-collecting area equivalent of a single 50 m-diameter telescope.
+In an Astronomical Journal paper published in 2019, Apai and his team described a large and relatively low-cost array of identical unit telescopes that combines light incoherently, providing a light-collecting area equivalent of a single 50 m-diameter telescope.
 This concept is named the Nautilus Space Observatory (aka Nautilus Deep Space Observatory).
 With a light-collecting area about 100 times greater than that of the James Webb Space Telescope and ten times greater than that of the LUVOIR space telescope concept, Nautilus Deep Space Observatory is designed to survey extrasolar planets for biosignatures in a 10–100 times larger sample than other space telescope concepts yet envisioned.
 The first such unit space telescope, with a notional 8.5m-diameter lens, was proposed as the Nautilus Probe to the Astronomy 2020 Decadal Survey.

 Publications and Books

-Daniel Apai is an author of over 400 professional publications.
+Daniel Apai is an author of over 400 professional publications, including over 210 refereed papers.
 He co-edited (with Dante Lauretta) the book Protoplanetary Dust, published by Cambridge University Press.

+Honours

+In 2024, Apai was elected Fellow of the American Association for the Advancement of Science "For distinguished contributions to the field of astrobiology and astrophysics, particularly for advancements in our understanding of habitable exoplanets and planetary systems."
+Apai is also a Fellow of The Explorers Club.